Cr3sp1/RayTracer/README.md

 - Maximum depth of rays.
 - Maximum depth before Russian Roulette starts occurring in the path tracer.
 - List of names and list of new values of variables to be overridden.
+- Number of rays to be fired per side of pixel for anti-aliasing.

 Example:
 ```sh